billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 Detailed instructions for the `IM Setup` tab are [here](IMTab_Help.html).

-## ADC
+## XIO = ADC and/or DAC

-To record an ADC input stream from a OneBox:
+To record an ADC input stream from a OneBox, or to enable its DAC output
+features:

-1. Connect your input signals to a OneBox's breakout board.
+1. Connect your input and output signals to a OneBox breakout board.
-2. Check the `enable` checkbox for that (slot,ADC) in the `Probes` table.
+2. Check the `enable` checkbox for that (slot,XIO) in the `Probes` table.
 3. Click `Detect`.
-4. Visit the `Obx Setup` tab to set addition ADC recording parameters.
+4. Visit the `Obx Setup` tab to set ADC and DAC parameters.

+Each of the 12 channels can only be an input or an output.

+>*It is flagged as an error if the same channel is in the ADC and the DAC list.*

+>**CAUTION: You might damage the OneBox or other equipment if you cross-connect inputs to outputs.**

 Detailed instructions for the `Obx Setup` tab are [here](OBXTab_Help.html).